dgatf/msrc/README.md

 | ATmega32U4 | Teensy 2 | :white_check_mark:<sup>(2)</sup> | 1 |

 (1) 2 x UARTS allows to use ESC serial and GPS at the same time
-(2) Arduino Pro Mini requires hardware modification
+(2) Arduino Pro Micro requires hardware modification

 ATmega328P/PB and ATmega2560 boards with USB connector may not read properly RX0 (shared with USB)